The Tri-Outcome Redshift Model — A Structural Alternative to Expansion Cosmology

 Redshift has been the cornerstone of modern cosmology for over a century.
 Under General Relativity (GR), redshift is interpreted as either Doppler velocity or metric expansion.
 This interpretation leads directly to the ΛCDM model, with its reliance on dark energy to explain observed acceleration.

-Pattern Field Theory (PFT) reframes redshift structurally.
+Pattern Field Theory (PFT™) reframes redshift structurally.
 Instead of treating it as velocity, PFT defines redshift as a field-level outcome of curvature resonance and phase interaction.
-This model — the Tri-Outcome Redshift Model (TRM) — proposes that redshift emerges through three distinct mechanisms.
+This model — the Tri-Outcome Redshift Model (TRM) — proposes that observed redshift decomposes into two primary structural contributions and their interaction.

 2. The Three Redshift Mechanisms